For as long as she could remember, Angeline Oei would draw clothing, but she did not believe designing was a career.

 Now with her own line, Oei has the freedom to explore wherever ideas take her.

 “I typically work with some kind of concept; for example, with this print,” Oei says, pointing to the most colorful print in the room.
 “I was inspired by the idea of hybrid flowers.
 So, combining different floral species to create a new species.
-I tried to create my own fantastical version by using turquoise and bright red colors you’re not going to find anywhere
+I tried to create my own fantastical version by using turquoise and bright red colors you’re not going to find anywhere in nature.”

 When coming up with a design concept, Oei looks to her surroundings.